dieselfox1/fincommerce/plugins/fincommerce/client/admin/docs/features/core-profiler.md

 The state machine for the Core Profiler is centrally located at `./client/core-profiler/index.tsx`, and is responsible for managing the state of the entire feature.
 It is responsible for rendering the correct page based on the current state, handling events that are triggered by the user, triggering side effects such as API calls and handling the responses.
 It also handles updating the browser URL state as well as responding to changes in it.

-While working on this feature, bear in mind that the state machine should interact with WordPress and FinCommerce via actions and services, and the UI code should not be responsible for any API calls or interaction with WordPress Data Stores.
+While working on this feature, bear in mind that the state machine should interact with finpress and FinCommerce via actions and services, and the UI code should not be responsible for any API calls or interaction with finpress Data Stores.
 This allows us to easily render the UI pages in isolation, for example use in Storybook.
 The UI pages should only send events back to the state machine in order to trigger side effects.

 ## Saving and retrieving data